tranermr/Surface-Bound-Odorant-Treadmill/README.md

 ![Treadmill modules, and top view of behavior chamber](/DocumentationMedia/TreadmillModules.png)

 ## Mechanical Components
-The components of each treadmill module are broken out below, in addition to
+The components of each treadmill module are broken out below.
+Each module section contains a list of the parts not 3D printed or laser cut from acrylic, as well as suggestions to ease assembly.

 ### Frame
 The treadmill frame is made of 20mm extruded aluminum (2020).
 The recommended parts list for the frame is